 The ankle joint is a type of hinged synovial joint formed by three bones namely the tibia, fibula, and talus.
 During ambulation, the ankle joint plays a critical role as it adapts to the nature of the surface on which a person walks.
 Any injury to the ankle would make it difficult for the affected person to walk properly.
 In most cases with a severe ankle injury, putting even a small amount of weight would be impossible.
 Here we will talk about ankle fractures.

 Fractures are the most commonly reported injuries in the ankle, and sometimes, they could be severe enough to require complete bed rest for a week or two.
-Multiple movements are performed by the ankle, and they include plantar flexion, dorsiflexion, inversion, and eversion.
-All these movements are required during different activities like walking, running, playing sports, doing exercise, and many more.
+Ankle performs multiple movements, and they include plantar flexion, dorsiflexion, inversion, and eversion.
+All these movements help perform different activities like walking, running, playing sports, doing exercise, and many more.

 If your ankle gets fractured, the range of motion will become limited along with intense pain and other associated symptoms.
 Here, we are going to talk about ankle fractures in detail along with their diagnosis and treatment.